Why Invest in Hong Kong

 Hong Kong’s economic system is defined as a free-market economy characterized by minimum intervention from the government, low taxation, free port trade, and a highly internationalized and modernized financial market.

-The city’s service-oriented economy (with services accounting for more than 90 percent of its GDP) is especially powerful in financial services, international trade, and tourism.
-Additionally, it has strong economic links to mainland China and other major economies in the Asia Pacific region.
+The city’s service-oriented economy is especially powerful in financial services, international trade, and tourism.
+Additionally, it has strong economic links to the China's Mainland and other major economies in the Asia Pacific region.

 As one of the most Laissez-faire economies in the world, the government’s policy is strictly non-interventionist.

-The absence of exchange controls, corruption-free government, and free flow of information, capital, and talents has enabled Hong Kong to maintain a free and efficient business environment for business activities and commerce.
+The absence of exchange controls, corruption-free government, and free flow of information, capital, and talent has enabled Hong Kong to maintain a free and efficient business environment for business activities and commerce.

 In addition, Hong Kong enjoys a strong reputation as a "free port" with streamlined customs clearance processes.
 The city imposes no tariffs on imported goods, has no import quotas, and applies excise duties to only four specific commodities: hard alcohol, tobacco, oil, and methyl alcohol.